What I offer

 Editing or proofreading — what’s the difference?

-It’s important for you to know what will be done to your writing if you ask for a particular service.
 The recommended order of any editing process is shown below.
-Of course, you don’t have to get an editor to do all three - but it is important that someone considers all these stages before you publish!
+Of course, you don’t have to get a professional to do all three — but if you’re serious about going public, someone needs to consider all these stages before you publish!
+Many writers go through each round more than once, especially at the middle stage.

-Please note: For academic assignments, I offer proofreading only.
+Please note: For academic assignments, I offer proofreading/copy-editing only.

 If you think you might need help with structural editing, it needs to be done before any more detailed editing or proofreading, as it might involve rewriting or adding some sections.
 I can either make suggestions for any structural changes or, if you prefer, I can make the changes for you.

-In practice, as I do it, proofreading (below) is usually included with line editing because it’s almost impossible not to correct as I go!
+As I do it, copy-editing (below) is usually included with line editing because it’s almost impossible not to correct as I go!
+However, there are often further changes needed after this second stage of editing, so a final proofread is still recommended.

-• Proofreading — the correction of any spelling, punctuation and grammar errors, and checking for consistency (eg, the treatment of names, dates, heading styles etc).
-Proofreading is the final process before you go public.
-This is suitable if you are already confident with the wording as a whole (ie, if you have already been through an editing process).
+Sometimes called copy-editing.
+As a stand-alone service, this is the correction of any spelling, punctuation and grammar errors, and checking for consistency (eg, the treatment of names, dates, heading styles etc).
+Copy-editing is a detailed process done when you are already confident with the wording as a whole.
+Proofreading is technically the name for the final check after formatting and typesetting before you go public.
+However, they cover much the same thing.

 Sample edit